Shingles and PHN: frequently asked questions and answers

 Ordinary painkillers have little effect on PHN, however Tramadol (a strong, prescription-only, painkiller) has been shown to help.

-Other prescription items that your doctor could consider are listed: these all take a while (3 or 4 weeks) for the full effect to be noticed, so do not give up too soon.
-Because the antidepressant drugs are much cheaper than the anti-epileptic drugs, your doctor may want you to try these first.
-Axsain cream and Versatis plasters (also on prescription) are alternatives for people who don’t like to take pills.
-See Dr Bowsher’s Notes for Patients for more details.
+Other prescription items that your doctor could consider are listed below - these drugs gradually 'build up a pain block'.
+These all take a while (3 or 4 weeks) for the full effect to be noticed, so do not give up too soon.

 14.1 - Antidepressant drugs: If your doctor has prescribed one of the tricyclic drugs to combat PHN, you may find it causes drowsiness and/or a sensation of ‘dry mouth.’
 You should start off at a very low dose and gradually build it up.
 ‘Dry mouth’ can be alleviated by sips of water or fruit juice, or by sucking a sweet or mint.
 (NB you can buy sugar-free or diabetic sweets if you are controlling your weight.)
 These side effects will wear off when you’re used to the treatment.
 As Mrs S. reported: "... it did ease the dreadful pain.
 I had one or two side effects when taking the pills but I could cope with them - to ease the pain was the main thing and amitriptyline did that."